-We will give an easy and elementary proof of the following well-known result:
+We will give a short and elementary proof of the following well-known result:

-\begin{theorem} Let $u\in C^\infty (\Omega, \mathbb R)$ be a solution to \eqref{eq:PDE}, $x_0 \in \Omega$ and $\phi$ be analytic in a neighborhood of $(x_0,u(x_0), Du(x_0), D^2(x_0)$.
+\begin{theorem} Let $u\in C^\infty (\Omega, \mathbb R)$ be a solution to \eqref{eq:PDE}, $x_0 \in \Omega$, and $\phi$ be analytic in a neighborhood of $(x_0,u(x_0), Du(x_0), D^2(x_0)$.
 Then $u$ is real analytic near $x_0$. \end{theorem}

 Shortly after Hilbert asked whether solution to regular variational problems are always analytic in his famous speech at the ICM in 1900 \cite[Problem 19]{Hilbert1902}, Bernstein gave the first proof of the theorem above for the case $n=2$ \cite{Bernstein1904} under the assumption that $u \in C^3$.
-Gevrey \cite{Gevrey1918} extend the result to parabolic equations inventing a completely different method and Petrowsky \cite{Petrowsky1939} generalized Bernstein's result to systems in arbitrary dimensional space.
-The most general result can be found in \cite{Friedman1958} and \cite{Morrey1958,Morrey1958a}
+Gevrey \cite{Gevrey1918} extend Bernstein's result to parabolic equations inventing a completely different method.
+Petrowsky \cite{Petrowsky1939} generalised the result for a function in two independent variables to systems on a Euclidean space of arbitrary finite dimension.
+The most general results for elliptic systems can be found in \cite{Friedman1958} and \cite{Morrey1958,Morrey1958a}

-In this article we want to give a simple proof of analyticity of the solution $u$ as above.
+In this article we want to give a simple proof of analyticity of a solution $u$ as above.
 Our proof uses cut-off functions in a way inspired by the work of Kato \cite{Kato1996} to derive an recursive estimate for the weighted differentials of $u$.
 Unfortunately, Kato only considered the case in his paper and announced to extend his proof to arbitrary non-linear equations.
-In \cite{Hashimoto2006} Hashimoto tried to do so.
+In \cite{Hashimoto2006} Hashimoto tried to carry out this program.